 Here Are 7 Ways To Celebrate Halloween Without Trick-Or-Treating

-Big parties are out of the question, but gathering a few close neighbors or friends in the backyard to show off those costumes and trade pre-made treat bags socially distant style is a safe way to celebrate.
-You can also make wearing a mask part of the costumes (offer prizes for the most creative Halloween mask for fun).
+Gathering some close neighbors or friends in the backyard to show off those costumes and trade pre-made treat bags is a fun way to celebrate.
 Have the kids get in on the fun by making treat bags for their friends and customizing the candy based on their friends’ favorites.
-As for the adults, keep it simple with fall-themed pre-bottled beverages (think pumpkin beers or ciders) and pre-portioned individual snacks you make yourself or pick up from a caterer.
+As for the adults, keep it simple with fall-themed pre-bottled beverages (think pumpkin beers or ciders) and seasonal snacks you make yourself or pick up from a local caterer.
 If it’s chilly, or once the sun sets, you can fire up the firepit and have s’more stations ready to cap off the night.

 Plan a Halloween scavenger hunt